 11 km from Manali

-After 11 km you’ll reach a small village named Palchan.
-And Solang Valley is not on Manali-Leh Highway but a small route from Palchan.
-Solang is 14 km from the main town of Manali and offers a variety of adventure sports like Parachuting, paragliding, horse riding, ropeway, and skiing is replaced by zorbing during summer.
+An 11 km drive from Manali you’ll reach a small village named Palchan.
+From Palchan there’s a diversion to Solang Valley and Solang does not fall on Manali-Leh Highway, which is at a distance of 4 km from Palchan and 14 km from the main town of Manali.
+Solang offers a variety of adventure sports like Parachuting, paragliding, horse riding, ropeway, and skiing.
+During summer skiing is replaced by zorbing.

 Altitude: 3360 m